OLG-MAN/gcp-tomcat-nginx-lb/README.md

 * ### Configure fluent.conf

 ```
-# Replace the existing fluentd config file with new fluent.conf in repo
+# Replace the existing fluentd config file with new fluent.conf in repo.
+# (Configuration code add to the end of file)

 # Start Fluentd as a daemon
 fluentd -c ./fluent/fluent.conf &

 ```

-* ### Check Pub/Sub code 404 logs data and Bigquery all logs data.
+* ### Check Pub/Sub 'code 404 logs' data and Bigquery 'all logs' data.

 ![](img/not.png)